JJWesterkamp/event-delegation/README.md

 // event is DelegationEvent<Element, MouseEvent, HTMLElement>
 ```

-See the section **Selector matching failure / custom selectors** below for details about overriding these default types.

 ### EventDelegation.within()
 ```typescript
 // Pseudo
 EventDelegation.within(root: Element | string): AskEvent
 ```

 Alternatively you can add event listeners to other elements with the `within`method.
-It takes either an element or a selector.
-In the case of an element its type is preserved and ultimately
+It takes either an
+element or a selector.
+In the case of an element its type is preserved and ultimately an `EventHandler<T>`
-an `EventHandler<T>` is returned:
+is returned:

 ```typescript
 declare const myRoot: HTMLFormElement